Grand Turk Post OfficeOsborne Road, Cockburn Town, Grand Turk

 A small shop is found on the second story of the Grand Turk Post Office.

-Although the current selection and stocks of this shop has declined somewhat from what it was a few years ago, stamps, postcards, Turk and Caicos coins (in the unique “Crown” denomination!), handmade crafts from the National Trust, and some other miscellaneous trinkets are still available.
+Although the current selection and stocks of this shop have declined somewhat from what it was a few years ago, stamps, postcards, Turk and Caicos coins (in the unique “Crown” denomination!), handmade crafts from the National Trust, and some other miscellaneous trinkets are still available.

 The Turks and Caicos has had an active history of postage stamp issuance, beginning in 1867 with the one penny red.
 Modern designs vary greatly, with souvenir sheets commemorating historic events, popular culture, and nature.